phcs93/prodex/README.md

   - determine move damage type by generation
   - encounters for regional forms should be the same as their base form (?)
   - remember to properly show corresponding versions on encounters, held items, etc
-  - detect if pokemon is obtainable in version X by evolution, trading or hatching egg
-    - detect if pokemon can be traded from other generations (omg)

 ## add filters